Mike Barnard (sportsman)

 Henry Michael Barnard (18 July 1933 – 18 December 2018) was an English first-class cricketer and professional footballer.
-As a cricketer, he represented Hampshire in 276 first-class matches and played an important part in helping Hampshire to win their first County Championship in 1961.
-As a predominantly middle order batsman, he scored over 9,000 runs for Hampshire.
+As a cricketer, he represented Hampshire in 276 first-class matches and played an important part in helping the county win their first County Championship in 1961.
+As a predominantly middle order batsman, he scored over 9,000 runs for Hampshire in a career that spanned from 1952 to 1966.
 In football, he made 116 appearances in the Football League as an inside forward for Portsmouth, scoring 24 goals.
 He also played non-League football for Gosport Borough, Chelmsford City, and Poole Town.

-Biography

 Early life

-Henry Michael Barnard was born on 18 July 1933 in Portsmouth, Hampshire, the youngest of four sons of the hotelier and garage proprietor Robert Barnard.
+Henry Michael Barnard was born on 18 July 1933 in Portsmouth, Hampshire, the youngest of four sons of the hotelier and garage proprietor Robert Barnard, and his wife, Ada.
 His was a second generation Jewish family, descended from the Rabbi Daniel Barnard, who had emigrated to England from Prague in 1782.
 During the Second World War, he moved with his family to the nearby town of Havant to escape the threat posed by the Portsmouth Blitz.
-He was educated at Portsmouth Grammar School, where he was noted as being a talented sportsman in cricket, football, and rugby union.
-He won several local and national accolades in all three sports as a youth.
+He was educated at The Portsmouth Grammar School, where he was noted as being a talented sportsman in cricket, football, and rugby union.
+He won several local and national accolades in all three sports as a youth, and played rugby for Hampshire at under-19 level.